-P.C.D.S. has many tools to assist you with career exploration at any point in your academic career.
-Career assessments are used to gather information to make career suggestions based on your interests, skills and values.
-Counseling is available to explore the careers that are possible within your intended major.
+Career Services has many tools to assist you with career exploration at any point in your academic career.
+Career assessments are used to gather information to make career suggestions based on your interests, skills, and values.
+Career coaching is available to explore the careers possible within your intended major.